 Step 1: Load the Images to Fix on Repairit

-Start by launching Wondershare Repairit on your system and go to the Photo Repair feature from the sidebar.
+Start by launching Wondershare Repairit on your system and go to the Photo Repair feature from "More Types Repair".
 Now, click on the “Add” button to browse and load your corrupt images.

 Step 2: Repair and Preview your Images on Repairit